The Perks of Seniors’ Pets: 7 Health Benefits

 3. Seniors’ pets provide an incentive to keep moving.

-- Improve heart health
+- Improve heart health.

-- Reduce the risk of chronic disease
+- Reduce the risk of chronic disease.

-- Improve mental health
+- Improve mental health.

-- Help maintain a healthy weight
+- Help maintain a healthy weight.

-- Lower the risk of dementia
+- Lower the risk of dementia.

 4. Seniors’ pets serve as a social icebreaker.

-Friendship is a vital ingredient in the recipe for good health.
+Connection is a vital ingredient in the recipe for good health.
 Meeting new people can be challenging, though.
 While the right senior living community offers numerous benefits, the transition can be hard for people who are shy or uncomfortable in new settings.
 Joining a new group can feel intimidating.

 5. Seniors’ pets help decrease dementia symptoms.